wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 ## Core Publishing

-Core is created by the App Owner from the Studio workspace, by publishing application to teams as core.
+A Core project is created by the application owner in the studio workspace by publishing an application to teams as Core.
+This becomes the base for many IMPL projects that can be created by team members.

 For more information, see [Core and Implementation Projects](learn/app-development/core-implementation/core-and-implementation-projects/).

 :::note
-For the teams where core and implementation is enabled shells will no longer be supported, existing shells has to be manually published as cores
+For teams with the App Customization option enabled, which allows the creation of Core and IMPL projects, shells will no longer be supported.
+Existing shells must be manually published as Core projects.
 :::

 [![](/learn/assets/Publish_core.png)](/learn/assets/Publish_core.png)